Jhynjhiruu/KoopaShell/README.md

 `brk`
 Breaks the currently executing loop.
 Pretty much random when run manually, but it should always break a function it's put into.
 This is basically how to make loops in KoopaScript.

+##### arr:
+`arr true myArr 0 %vmyVar`
+Reads/writes to and from arrays. `true` determines whether to write to the array (if `true`) or read from it (if `false`). `myArr` is an example array name, next is the index to be used, and finally the data to be written.
+When reading, this is used as the variable that data should be written to.

 ### Important keys (by ID):
 127 ('delete' key) - backspace